 It is important to note that sparse arrays tend to generate unintended grating lobes, whose amplitudes are comparable to that of the main lobe in the far field.
 These grating lobes introduce substantial inter-user interference, presenting a major challenge in conventional far-field multi-user communication systems.
 To mitigate this issue, effective grating lobe suppression techniques are essential when deploying sparse arrays in far-field scenarios \cite{1229889,5613283,9898900}.
 In contrast, the work in this paper reveals that in near-field XL-MIMO systems using sparse arrays, the grating lobes are naturally suppressed, especially when the antenna spacing is increased.
 This suppression leads to a significant reduction in grating lobe-induced interference, thereby supporting the practical feasibility of sparse arrays for near-field XL-MIMO applications.

-Therefore, it is crucial to investigate the DoF in near-field XL-MIMO systems.
-Given that channel capacity largely depends on the orthogonal sub-channels with significant singular values \cite{1998On}, extensive research has focused on the effective DoF (EDoF), defined as the number of significant singular values in the channel matrix.
+An additional advantage offered by the spherical wavefront in near-field XL-MIMO systems is the increase in effective degrees of freedom (EDoF), defined as the number of significant singular values of the channel matrix.
 This improvement becomes even more pronounced when sparse arrays are employed \cite{chen2025}.
 Consequently, accurately estimating the EDoF in such systems is of considerable importance.
 Several approaches for EDoF estimation have been proposed in the literature.
-For instance, a concise estimation of EDoF was proposed based on the maximum number of intensity fringes.
-Utilizing arguments from two-dimensional (2D) sampling theory, approximate expressions for the EDoF of communication channels between a large intelligent surface (LIS) and a small intelligent surface (SIS) were derived in \cite{9139337}.
+For instance, a concise estimation method based on the maximum number of intensity fringes was introduced in \cite{2019Waves}.
+Using two-dimensional sampling theory, approximate expressions for the EDoF between a large intelligent surface (LIS) and a small intelligent surface (SIS) were derived in \cite{9139337}.
 The impact of EDoF on channel capacity in systems with two non-parallel arrays was analyzed in \cite{9860745}.
-In the context of free-space MIMO systems, \cite{9650519} investigated the EDoF, which was computed using the channel matrix.
-Additionally, \cite{wang2024} derived closed-form expressions for the EDoF in near-field XL-MIMO systems by leveraging Green’s function-based channel models.
+In the context of free-space MIMO systems, \cite{9650519} investigated the EDoF through direct computation from the channel matrix.
+Moreover, \cite{10856805} presented closed-form expressions for the EDoF in near-field XL-MIMO systems using Green’s function-based channel models.
 It should be noted, however, that existing EDoF estimation methods often suffer from either limited accuracy or high computational complexity.
 Therefore, there is a clear need for a method that can achieve high estimation accuracy while maintaining low computational cost.

-Based on the aforementioned studies, the channel capacity of XL-MIMO systems can be significantly enhanced by increasing the effective degrees of freedom (EDoF).
-The EDoF can be increased by either augmenting the number of antennas \cite{9650519} or reducing the distance between the transmit and receive arrays \cite{9860745}.
-However, these methods offer only limited improvements in EDoF, meaning that substantial EDoF gains can only be realized with an excessively large number of antennas or by positioning the transmit and receive arrays extremely close to each other, both of which are impractical solutions.
-To address that, our work \cite{chen2025} focused on the impact of antenna spacing on EDoF, which showed that EDoF can be largely increased as the antenna spacing increases, indicating an outstanding advantage in using sparse arrays in near-field XL-MIMO systems.